 PartWithSubComponentsRoles referenced by a ModuleFamily respectively the OccurrenceOrUsage these PartWithSubComponentsRoles belong to are mutually exclusive.

 A ModuleList specifies a set of PartWithSubComponentsRoles.
-The definition requires that if one or more of this PartWithSubComponentsRoles respectively the OccurrenceOrUsage these PartWithSubComponentsRoles belong to are part of an assembly the referenced completitionComponents have to be added.
+The definition requires, that if one or more of this PartWithSubComponentsRoles respectively the OccurrenceOrUsage these PartWithSubComponentsRoles belong to are part of an assembly, the referenced completitionComponents have to be added.

 Topology and Geometry